Aahil13/Iris/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+In this project, I started my journey on knowing and mastering tailwind css.
+I would love to keep experimenting with it.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Responsitivity](https://tailwindcss.com/docs/responsive-design) - This helped me responsive design in tailwind.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Traversy media tailwind crash course](https://www.youtube.com/watch?v=dFgzHOX84xQ) - This helped me get a quick start in using the framework from installation to complete usage.

 ## Author